akando42/next-map/public/content/posts/10-07/index.md

 With the ability to process billions of images and GPS coordinates in real-time, the Thai military and American supercomputers at Switch datacenter can predict and program human behaviors of all Vietnamese residents to increase the fatality of the Vietnamese population while protecting the migrating Thai population inside Vietnamese cities and provinces.

 2017 - 2020 ==> Thai Viet started to use PVBank motorcycle tracking and VPBank IP Camera to remote control and take over houses with Son Ha water tank markers.

+Nov 20, 2019 ==> American defense minister Mark Esper, founder of Defense Startup Epirus who specialized in anti-drone EMP technology visited Vietnam and met Tran Quoc Vuong, head of VKSNDTC or Population Control Head.

 March 2020 ==> With the help from Chinese PLA, the Vietnamese underground fighters launched a desperate attempt at regaining control of their water sources and food supplies from the Thai population in Vietnam and weaken Thai allies via the COVID-19 viruses.
 They opened borders with China to allow Chinese fighters to enter Vietnam, captured Thai military units and secret policies masking as Vietnamese families inside Vietnam and cremated them under the cover of COVID-19 positive test results.

+Feb 2021 ==> Nanobots with self-replicating, self-energizing ability spreaded around the planet river, ocean and weather system, reach remote area like Antarctica and turned human and animal into remote-controlled drones.